Classical Verification of Quantum Computations: Overview

 Let $\sigma_0^D$ and $\sigma_1^D$ be the result of applying the operations of both the prover and the verifier in the Hadamard round to \eqref{eq:stateformatoverviewdiagonalintro}, followed by tracing out all but the first qubit.
 Recall the difference between $\sigma_0^D$ and $\sigma_1^D$: in the latter, the prover's attack $U$ is conjugated by $(Z\otimes \mcI)$.
 Define $\sigma_0^C$ and $\sigma_1^C$ similarly, but replace \eqref{eq:stateformatoverviewdiagonalintro} with \eqref{eq:stateformatoverviewcrossintro}.
 In the following two sections, we show that both pairs of terms are computationally indistinguishable.

-\paragraph{Diagonal Terms} In this section, we will show that if there exists a \BQP\ attacker $\mathcal{A}'$ who can distinguish between the terms $\sigma_0^D$ and $\sigma_1^D$, then there exists a \BQP\ attacker $\mathcal{A}$ who can violate the following informal hardcore bit property of the function family $\mathcal{F}$ (the formal statement is part of Definition \ref{def:trapdoorclawfree}): \begin{claim} Assume $f_{k,0}$ and $f_{k,1}$ are sampled from a trapdoor claw-free family $\mathcal{F}$.
-Then there does not exist a \BQP\ attacker who, on input $k$, can produce $b\in \{0,1\}$, $x_b\in \sX$, $d\in\{0,1\}^w\setminus\{0^w\}$ and $c\in \{0,1\}$ such that $c = d\cdot (x_0\oplus x_1)$ where $f_{k,0}(x_0) = f_{k,1}(x_1)$. \end{claim} We first describe the state $\sigma_0^D$, which is created by beginning with the state in \eqref{eq:stateformatoverviewdiagonalintro}, in more detail.
-Note that the state in \eqref{eq:stateformatoverviewdiagonalintro} can be efficiently created by following the prover's commitment process and then measuring the committed qubit and preimage register.
-To create $\sigma_0^D$, the attack $U$ is applied to the state in \eqref{eq:stateformatoverviewdiagonalintro}, followed by Hadamard measurement of the committed qubit and preimage register and application of the verifier's $X$ decoding operator.
+\paragraph{Diagonal Terms} In this section, we will show that if there exists a \BQP\ attacker $\mathcal{A}'$ who can distinguish between the terms $\sigma_0^D$ and $\sigma_1^D$, then there exists a \BQP\ attacker $\mathcal{A}$ who can violate the following informal hardcore bit property of the function family $\mathcal{F}$ (the formal statement is part of Definition \ref{def:trapdoorclawfree}): \begin{deff} Let $f_{k,0}$ and $f_{k,1}$ be sampled from a trapdoor claw-free family $\mathcal{F}$.
+Then there does not exist a \BQP\ attacker who, on input $k$, can produce $b\in \{0,1\}$, $x_b\in \sX$, $d\in\{0,1\}^w\setminus\{0^w\}$ and $c\in \{0,1\}$ such that $c = d\cdot (x_0\oplus x_1)$ where $f_{k,0}(x_0) = f_{k,1}(x_1)$\footnote{Note that the \BQP\ attacker only produces one preimage, $x_b$, and the other preimage $x_{b\oplus 1}$ is defined by the equality $f_{k,0}(x_0) = f_{k,1}(x_1)$.}. \end{deff} We first describe the state $\sigma_0^D$, which is created by beginning with the state in \eqref{eq:stateformatoverviewdiagonalintro}, in more detail.
+Note that the state in \eqref{eq:stateformatoverviewdiagonalintro} can be efficiently created by following the prover's commitment process and then measuring the committed qubit and preimage register, thereby obtaining the measurement results $b,x_{b,y}$.
+To create $\sigma_0^D$, the attack $U$ is applied to the state in \eqref{eq:stateformatoverviewdiagonalintro}, followed by Hadamard measurement of the preimage register (obtaining a string $d$) and the committed qubit, and ending with the application of the verifier's $X$ decoding operator.
 Finally, all qubits but the first are traced out. $\sigma_1^D$ is almost the same as $\sigma_0^D$, except the attack $U$ is replaced with the attack $(Z\otimes \mcI) U (Z\otimes \mcI)$.
 Note that the initial phase operator has no effect, since it acts on the diagonal state in \eqref{eq:stateformatoverviewdiagonalintro}.
 The final phase flip, once it is shifted past the Hadamard transform, is equivalent to flipping the decoding bit of the verifier; it follows that $\sigma_1^D = X\sigma_0^D X$.